 ARTICLE.
-296. Money Claims. - All money claims arising from employeremployee relations shall be filed within five (5) years from the time the cause of action accrued, otherwise they shall forever be barred.
+296. Money Claims. - All money claims arising from employer-employee relations shall be filed within five (5) years from the time the cause of action accrued, otherwise they shall forever be barred.

 Employee dismissal actions shall prescribe in four (4) years.
-(A, Art.291)
+(Art.291-a)